michaelmusty/.dotfiles/README.markdown

 These are experimental; I do not like Zsh much at the moment.
 The files started as a joke (`exec bash`).

+`zsh` shells default to having a prompt coloured cyan.

 ### GnuPG

 The configuration for GnuPG is intended to follow [RiseUp's OpenPGP best